 Always check and adjust your sweetener.
 If you're just starting out on low carb, you may want to add a bit more.
 Once your taste buds adjust, a little sweetness goes a long way.

-When you bake the freeze dried raspberries they lose their vibrant colour, but not their taste.
-I like the berry burst within the clusters, but wanted to add a few extra ones afterwards because you eat with your eyes, too 🙂
+When you bake the freeze-dried raspberries in the oven, they lose their vibrant colour but not their taste.
+I like the berry burst within the clusters but wanted to add a few extra ones afterwards because you eat with your eyes, too 🙂

 If you feel that the granola at the centre of the baking tray is not browned enough after 30 minutes, place it back into the oven and bake it a bit longer.